Home Child-Care Provider Pilot and Home Support Worker Pilot: Assessing the application against selection criteria

 Qualifying Canadian work experience

 The applicant will be assessed for qualifying Canadian work experience once they have submitted proof of this requirement.
-The assessment will take place either upfront in their initial permanent resident application or after the issuing of an occupation-restricted open work permit through one of these pilots.
+The assessment will take place either upfront in their initial permanent resident application (for Category B) or after the issuance of an occupation-restricted open work permit (OROWP) through one of these pilots (for Category A) (unless they provide sufficient proof of eligible work experience before the OROWP is issued – refer to the exemption below).

-Note: Some applicants may have some, but less than 24 months, of the qualifying Canadian work experience when they receive an occupation-specific open work permit.
-They can count this experience toward the 24-month requirement, as long as they demonstrate that the 24 months of experience was acquired in the 36 months prior to submission of their proof of work experience.
+Note: Some applicants may already have some, but less than 12 months of qualifying Canadian work experience when they receive an OROWP.
+They can count this experience toward the 12-month requirement, as long as they demonstrate that the 12 months of experience was acquired in the 36 months immediately preceding submission of their proof of work experience.

-For applicants with at least 24 months of qualifying Canadian work experience at the time of application, they will submit their proof of qualifying work experience upfront in their application for permanent residence.
-The applicant must demonstrate that they have obtained a total of at least 24 months of authorized full-time work experience in Canada, in the 36 months preceding the time of application.
+Applicants with at least 12 months of qualifying Canadian work experience at the time of application submit their proof of qualifying work experience upfront in their application for permanent residence.
+The applicant must demonstrate that they have obtained a total of at least 12 months of eligible full-time work experience in Canada in the 36 months preceding the time of application.

 Qualifying work